bwaynesu/BComponentComparator/README.md

 #### Adjusting Column Width
 - Use the "Inspector Width" slider to adjust all column widths simultaneously

+#### Multi-Row Layout
+- Use the "Row Count" slider to stack Inspector columns vertically
+- Useful for comparing many objects on a single screen without excessive horizontal scrolling

 #### Using Context Menu
 - Right-click any Component or asset in the Inspector